pivotal/docs-tap/prerequisites.hbs.md

 Before you begin a Tanzu Application Platform installation:

-1. Review the Tanzu Application Platform [Planning and Architecture Reference](https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/1.6/tap-reference-architecture/GUID-reference-designs-index-tap.html) documentation.
+1. Review the Tanzu Application Platform planning and architecture documentation.
+For more information, see [Planning and Architecture Reference](reference-architecture.hbs.md).

-2. (Optional) To gain an understanding of Tanzu Application Platform, experiment with a Tanzu Application Platform sandbox.
+1. (Optional) To gain an understanding of Tanzu Application Platform, experiment with a Tanzu Application Platform sandbox.
 For more information, see [Access an experimental developer sandbox environment](sandbox.hbs.md).

 ## Installation prerequisites